szgula/UofG_Robotics_TDP/Documentation.md

 # Introduction <a name="introduction"></a>

-This project is about simulating a football game played by robots.
-Such projects give us a way to test out the theory we have learnt, develop an understanding of how to design and implement projects of a substantial size and to co-ordinate in a team.
-We can hope to learn various aspects of software engineering, logic, algorithms, mathematics and kinematics.
-Therefore this project becomes more than just a game, it is an opportunity to learn at a fast pace.

-__Omar version__
 This project presents an engineering pipeline of allowing robotic components to sucessfully complete a football match based on behavioral controllers and impulsive strategy to solve the international RoboCup challenge.
-<br>The simulation involves two teams containing five robots, competing against each other for the win.
+The simulation involves two teams containing five robots, competing against each other for the win.
-<br>The robots were designed to be differential drive machines relying on the input voltages to perform their assigned actions.
+The robots were designed to be differential drive machines relying on the input voltages to perform their assigned actions.
-<br>This solution is demonstrated in a simulated environment taking into account all the rules and procedures demanded by the challenge.
+This solution is demonstrated in a simulated environment taking into account all the rules and procedures demanded by the challenge.
-<br> The main building blocks of this project are as follows:
+The main building blocks of this project are as follows:
-<br> 1- Robot Operating System (ROS): This platform combines all the project's components into one distributed system that treats each executable program as a thread in said system.
+1. Robot Operating System (ROS): This platform combines all the project's components into one distributed system that treats each executable program as a thread in said system.
-<br> 2- Gazebo: Software to present the simulation in an easy and straighforward manner.
+2. Gazebo: Software to present the simulation in an easy and straighforward manner.
 This program encapsulates all the different components and presents them in a structured simulation mimicing the environment.
-<br> 3- Python: Programming language used to develop the executable programs representing the robot's decision making, planning and actions.
+3. Python: Programming language used to develop the executable programs representing the robot's decision making, planning and actions.
-<br> 4- Pygame: Visualisation tool to plot the main components of the environment: football field (e.g. goals, line separators), robot structures (chassis size, scale, orientation and form).
+4. Pygame: Visualisation tool to plot the main components of the environment: football field (e.g. goals, line separators), robot structures (chassis size, scale, orientation and form).

-<br>All of these tools allowed us to work as a team and structure our solution as fast-paced sprints alongside long-achieving milestones.
+All of these tools allowed us to work as a team and structure our solution as fast-paced sprints alongside long-achieving milestones.

-## Problem Statement
-### Problem Statement <a name="problemstatement"></a>
+## Problem Statement <a name="problemstatement"></a>

-In a team we must create a simulation of a robot soccer team and the playing environment.
-We must develop a playing environment, behavioural algorithms and a visualisation of the pitch and players.
-There must be two strikers, two defenders and a goalkeeper.
-We must consider either two, three of four wheeled robots.

-Note: Although the platform of choice was Matlab(with it's convenient packages such as Simulink and Stateflow), we have chosen Python as the technology to go ahead with for reasons staded in the next section.

-__Omar version__
 This challenge proposes the implementation of a simulation of behavioral robots managing to rely on their built-in algorithms and challenging each other in a football match environment.
 This problem is divided into several sub-problems to be tackled:
-<br>1- System Architecture: Finding the optimal system design to represent and structure our execution flow.
+1. System Architecture: Finding the optimal system design to represent and structure our execution flow.
-<br>2- Simulation + Visualization: Implementing an efficient representation of the problem through simulating the physical elements of the environment and illustrating its different components appropriately.
+2. Simulation + Visualization: Implementing an efficient representation of the problem through simulating the physical elements of the environment and illustrating its different components appropriately.
-<br>3- Strategy and Decision Making: Implementing from scratch the theory behind strategy and decision making on a team-wide level.
+3. Strategy and Decision Making: Implementing from scratch the theory behind strategy and decision making on a team-wide level.

-## Objective <a name="methodology"></a>

-The objective mirrors the problem statement.
-There are a few points to consider.

-__Omar version__

-### Objective <a name="objective"></a>
+## Objective <a name="objective"></a>
 The main objective is to generate appropriate solutions for the sub-problems stated above. <br>Dividing the project into sub-modules allows us to interpret the solution as a bottom-up approach and facilitates assigning tasks to each team member.<br>As stated before, the project outline is divided into short-term sprints and long-term milestones.
 Hence, each sub-module will be guaranteed a milestone and each sprint will dedicate tasks to achieve said milestone.

 ### Expectations <a name = "expectations"></a>

 The teams are expected to withhold a full football match with all rules followed and actions supported with behavioral reactions and impulsive response in the environment.
- <br>-Team 0 is expected to be the test case.
+- Team 0 is expected to be the test case.
 The latter means that the players will perform minimal effort, enough to cooperate and compete, but not optimal as a perfect and flawless team.
- <br>-Team 1 is expected to have superior decision making and strategy, and to have the advantage in both scoring and possession in the football match.
+- Team 1 is expected to have superior decision making and strategy, and to have the advantage in both scoring and possession in the football match.

- <br> -Hence, our main expectation is that Team 1 will win the match and overcome all Team 0's strategies.
+Hence, our main expectation is that Team 1 will win the match and overcome all Team 0's strategies.

 ### Level of Abstraction